 Load balancing is generally defined as the incorporation of resource load information into scheduling decisions.
-Moab supports load balancing in a number of ways allowing sites to use node load information to both determine resource availability and to control job resource allocation.
+Maui supports load balancing in a number of ways allowing sites to use node load information to both determine resource availability and to control job resource allocation.

 10.2.1 Resource Availability

 Maui will only schedule jobs onto available nodes.
 Using Maui's node availability policies, a site can specify exactly what criteria determine the node's availability.
 For load balancing purposes, sites may wish to configure availability criteria for processors, memory, and swap.
 Various settings can enable overcommiting resources if desired while others can constrain nodes to only accept jobs if resources exist to meet the maximum needs of all concurrent job requests.

 The second major aspect of load balancing has to do with the selection of resources for new jobs.
 With Maui, load information can be incorporated into the node allocation decision by using thePRIORITY node allocation policy.
 This policy allows specification of which aspects of a node's configuration contribute to its allocation priority.
 For load balancing purposes, a site would want to favor nodes with the most available processors and the lowest load and job count.
 The node allocation priority function is set using the PRIORITYF attribute of the NODECFG parameter as shown in the example below: